Pelé (footballer, born 1991): Belenenses

 Born in Agualva-Cacém to Bissau-Guinean parents, Pelé started his career with local Belenenses.
 He made his first-team – and Primeira Liga – debut on 11 January 2009, playing the full 90 minutes in a 1–0 away win against Rio Ave.

 Much more used in his first full season (seven starts, 642 minutes of action), Pelé's team would nonetheless suffer relegation, ranking second-bottom.

 Italy

 On 4 January 2011, after having been linked to the club in September 2010, Pelé was signed by Serie A side Genoa, with the deal being made effective in the summer.
 However, he only appeared for the under-20 reserves during his spell.

-On 30 August 2011, Pelé was exchanged with A.C.
-Milan's Mario Sampirisi, both in a co-ownership deal.
+On 30 August 2011, Pelé was exchanged with AC Milan's Mario Sampirisi, both in a co-ownership deal.
 He played as an overage player (only four players born in 1991 were allowed that season) for the B team in his first year.